 If you choose to use sheets or lavalava instead of curtains, make sure you have a snug fit around the window frame.
 You might be able to get curtains free or cheaply from your local curtain bank.

 A heater with a thermostat will help control the temperature in your home and keep the cost down.
-20 degrees is a good temperature when people in your house are up, and turn it down to 16 in the bedrooms at night.
+Aim for 20 degrees as a good temperature when people in your house are up Turn it down to 16 in the bedrooms at night.

 Condensation, or water that has collected on windows and walls, makes rooms feel damp.
 It can also cause mould to grow.
 To help keep your home dry, wipe it off when you see it.
 A dry home is easier and cheaper to heat.

-Open your windows for at least 20 minutes on fine days and a few minutes every day in winter.
+Open your windows for at least 20 minutes on fine days and a few minutes daily in winter.
 Bringing fresh air into your home is another great way to help keep your home dry.